Benefits of Nettle and how to grow and wild harvest it

 These Nettles are showcasing how abundant and vibrant they can become when in the perfect location.
 We didn’t get around to harvesting these and they have gone to flower.

-I believe that if I take care of the plants, they will take care of me.
-I cherish my wild harvesting sites and it is important to me that they are naturally sustainable, producing year after year.
-Wild Nettles grow all over the world but they really thrive in Wisconsin.
-Their favorite home seems to be in old barnyards loaded with decayed manure, on north east facing slopes, blocked from the wind.
 With their vigorous growth and large leaves, Nettles like moisture, sun, and soil rich in organic matter.
-With protection from the wind nature tends to favor them over competing vegetation.
+With protection from the wind nature tends to favor them over grasses.
 They don’t grow much in the hot dog days of summer either - at that time of year they more transform from teens into seed producing adults.
 They grow the most in the spring and fall.
-I believe they store up energy each fall which allows them to jump up, and out compete everything the following spring.
+They store up energy each fall which allows them to jump up, and out compete everything the following spring.
 Grazing (manuring and mowing the grass) mid-summer makes the conditions in the field more perfect for Nettles.
 After we harvest in July beef are allowed into these pastures.
+Maybe we’ll add some hay bales for the cows to tear apart and stomp in too.
 So long as the timing is right, the grazing beef improves the subsequent year’s crop.
-As long as the patch is vigorous I don’t think you can do any damage with one clear cutting (grazing) each August.
+As long as the patch is vigorous I don’t think you can do any damage with one clear cutting followed by grazing.
 I have a few patches (one 15 acres of pure Nettles!) that my kind neighbors allow me to collect.
 I give them a royalty for our harvest because I want to come back year after year!

 Harvesting Nettles:

 The people I know who enjoy eating Nettles the most collect one leaf at a time, without gloves.
-For our herbal teas we wear leather gloves, heavy pants and long shirt and use a big harvest sickle and cut them down right above the first yellowing leaves, once the plants are already tall but before flowering.
+For our herbal teas we wear leather gloves, heavy pants and long shirt and use a big harvest sickle and cut them down above the first yellowing leaves, once the plants are already tall but before flowering.
 Like most herbs it is best to harvest in the morning hours after the dew has evaporated.
-Herbal lore says that it is important to harvest Nettles before flowering, this is to preserve the energy within the core of the plant.
+Herbal wisdom says that it is important to harvest Nettles before flowering, this is to preserve the energy within the core of the plant.
 That is what I recommend too and it is what we always do at Sacred Blossom Farm.
 There is research that says Nettles can be harvested anytime during the growing season.

 The stems and underside of the leaves are covered in hair-like structures that resemble “mini-hypodermic needles” containing formic acid and histamine.
 When these hairs are disturbed they will break off, lodging themselves into whatever touched them, releasing the chemicals within.
 Heating or even just dunking the plant in water will render them harmless.

 This is hard to believe: if you know you are going to touch a Nettle plant, it generally won’t sting you.
-I touch thousands of plants each harvest season and I only get badly stung a few times, through my pants when I am not paying attention, even though my arms and wrists are constantly in contact.
+I touch thousands of plants each harvest season and I only get badly stung a few times, through my pants when I am not paying attention.
 This is so crazy, even with all my first hand experience I hardly believed it to be true.
-Finally, I figured out why; the stinging compounds in Nettles are very strong but there isn’t much there.
-If your body knows it is going to touch it, it doesn’t bother reacting - no problem.
-But when you unexpectedly get hit with even a micro dose of these chemicals your body says “HEY!
-What’s that!” to get you to pay attention and stay safe.

 A basic drawing to visualize the fundamental structure of stinging Nettles hair